Wine festivals on Lake Garda

 The five-day festival usually takes place around the end of September or beginning of October and comes with an exciting and lively schedule of exhibitions, crafts, concerts, fireworks, and of course, wine.
 Stretching along Bardolino’s lakefront, you can taste the delightful selection and hear all about the wine making process.
 What better way to enjoy a drink in the late-summer sunshine?

-If you miss the festivals on Lake Garda, book onto one of our wine tour excursions, or head into the hillside and visit a local cantina yourself.
+If you miss the festivals on Lake Garda, book onto one of our wine tours, or head into the hillside and visit a local cantina yourself.

 The countryside surrounding the lake is dotted with vineyards, which are open throughout the summer.
 Many of these offer tours to learn about the wine process with walks around the vineyard, the pressing room and cellars filled with aging wines in casks.
 And of course the chance to sip and savour the wines themselves.